SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

     }
 ~~~~~~~~

-I had to train myself to use `@Disabled`.
+But, when learning, I had to train myself to use `@Disabled`.

-When I forgot, I would instead rename the test and remove the `@Test` annotation.
+When I forgot how to disable a Test method I would remove the `@Test` annotation and rename the test:

 ~~~~~~~~
 class SkipThisTest {